 Property damage liability- In case of third-party or personal property damage, your insurance company would manage these costs.
 These include a vehicle or even other property forms.

 Medical payments- This means that for an owner/driver car insurance policy, only permanent disability and death would be covered in case of an accident.
 But, if there is a passenger in the vehicle with you, their medical/injury expenses will be covered as they could make a claim on your third-party portion of your car insurance policy.

 Uninsured and underinsured motorist coverage- In case a negligent driver doesn’t have insurance, you would be still covered or protected under your policy.
 But this is usually restricted to bodily injury.

 IRDA allowed the zero depreciation policy into the market a few years ago - because it was customer -oriented.
-However, with increased claims and a more careless approach to driving, the misuse of zero depreciation in car insurance policy may restrict its usage.
+However, with increased claims and a more careless approach to driving, the misuse of zero depreciation may restrict its usage.

 On the whole, just because you have a financial umbrella for protection, doesn’t mean you take risks.
 Remember your health – and someone else’s life could be at stake here.